Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Before you begin

 If you don’t already have an OpenTelemetry collector built with the latest Windows Events receiver installed, you’ll need to do that first.
-We suggest using observIQ’s distribution of the OpenTelemetry Collector that includes the Windows Events receiver (and many others) and is simple to install with our one-line installer.
+We suggest using observIQ’s distribution of the OpenTelemetry Collector, which includes the Windows Events receiver (and many others) and is simple to install with our one-line installer.

 Configuring the Windows Events receiver